abarrows/template-nextjs-ui/README.md

   yarn keys:get (development|staging|production)
   ```

-- This decrypts the `Secrets.json.gpg` file that holds the secret configs that are stored in Azure.
-If you choose to make edits to this file, please make sure to run `yarn keys:save` afterwards to re-encrypt the file and update the Secrets in Azure.
+- This retrieves the `Secrets.json` file that holds the secret configs that are stored in Azure.
+If you choose to make edits to this file, please make sure to run `yarn keys:save` afterwards to update the Secrets in Azure.

   ```bash
   yarn keys:edit
   ```

-- This command re-recrypts the `Secrets.json` file and then updates the Secrets values in the Azure Key Vault.
+- This command updates the Secrets values in the Azure Key Vault.

   ```bash
   yarn keys:save